2023 winners

 Sara Hippmann

-Sara Hippmann, Trinity College Dublin, Mathematics and Economics
+Mathematics and Economics

 Sara is a second-year mathematics and economics student at Trinity College.
 Her course aligns with her interests in problem-solving, strategic thinking and searching for efficient, creative solutions.
-She has received the Louis Kennedy award for the best annual mathematics result.
+She has received the Louis Kennedy Award for the best annual mathematics result.
 Her time at university has also allowed her to develop her interest in data science.
 She has experience working on data analysis projects as a trainee at a consulting firm.
 This gave her the opportunity to manage projects, provide guidance and coordinate presentations as a team leader.
 She hopes to develop these passions further in the future.

 Abutalha Alam | University College Dublin